 Shrine of Mary, Queen of Hearts Pilgrimage, Lestock, SK

-4:00 Celebration of the Eucharist - Anointing of the sick
+4:00 PM: Celebration of Eucharist and anointing of the sick with Archbishop Bolen

 Notre Dame d'Auvergne/Our Lady of Sorrows Pigrimage, Ponteix SK